- 1Facts provided or learned about something or someone: a vital piece of informationMore example sentences

 - Facts provide information which is free from the contamination of a subjective viewpoint.

 - They will also be consulted on plans for future developments and receive regular information about the hospital.

-- 1.1 [count noun] Law A charge lodged with a magistrates' court: the tenant may lay an information against his landlordMore example sentences
+- 1.1 Law A formal criminal charge lodged with a court or magistrate by a prosecutor without the aid of a grand jury: the tenant may lay an information against his landlordMore example sentences

 - The rule developed during a period of extreme formality and technicality in the preferring of indictments and laying of informations.

 - However, the duty of the court is to hear informations which are properly before it.

 - The Local Court Magistrate quashed and declared void the informations.